vitopedro/expandit-challenge/README.md

 - Place youreself in the root of the project, the folder where file `docker-compose.yml` is, and run `docker-compose up --build`

-    - If it's not the first time you run the project, you can use only `docker-compose up` since the images are already created
+    - If it's not the first time you run the project, you can use just `docker-compose up` since the images are already created

 - After the build proccess is finished, three containers will be up